mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ### Unexpected text comparison results in Cypress

-Here's the naïve approach to asserting the correct text in Cypress:
+Here's the naïve approach to asserting the text value in Cypress:

 ```javascript
 cy.get("[data-test-id='github-instructions']").should(